Eutropius (c.320-c.390?): Roman historian, author of a very popular Short History of the Roman Empire.

 He conducted many wars, and with success.
 He killed Pescennius Niger, who had raised a rebellion in Egypt and Syria, at Cyzicus.
 He overcame the Parthians, the interior Arabs, and the Adiabeni.
 The Arabs he so effectually reduced, that he made them a province; hence he was called Parthicus, Arabicus, and Adiabenicus.

 He rebuilt many edifices throughout the whole Roman world.
-In his reign, too, Clodius Albinus, who had been an accomplice of Julianus in killing Pertinax, set himself up for caesar in Gaul, and was overthrown and killed at Lyons.
+In his reign, too, Clodius Albinus, who had been an accomplice of Julianus in killing Pertinax, set himself up for caesar in Gaul, and was overthrown and killed at Lyon.

 Severus, in addition to his glory in war, was also distinguished in the pursuits of peace, being not only accomplished in literature, but having acquired a complete knowledge of philosophy.